Get unfiltered encouragement and challenge from Brian sent straight to your inbox.Subscribe

 Few topics among men are as polarizing as… camping.
 Some love it and live for it.
 Some hate it and avoid it.
 I believe that there are things about us as men (probably women too, but I can’t be certain because I’m not one) that will not be unlocked unless we make our peace with camping.
 I’m not talking about backpacking into the woods with only a bag of granola and recycled TOMS shoes.
 I’m just talking about being outside with no bed and absent of central heat/air.

-Builds Identity.
 Humanity has been camping for most of its history.
-There was no such thing as air conditioning prior to the 70’s.
-No one had an indoor seat to sit on to take a dump prior to the early 20th century.
-When we sit around a campfire telling stories, sleep out under the stars and wake up to cover our poop with dirt we have entered into an ancient rhythm that every ancient male was in sync with and many in the world today still are.
+There was no such thing as air conditioning prior to the ’70s.
+No one had an indoor seat to sit on to take a dump before the early 20th century.
+When we sit around a campfire telling stories, sleep out under the stars, and wake up to cover our poop with dirt we have entered into an ancient rhythm that every ancient male was in sync with and many in the world today still are.
 When I camp I feel a mysterious primal connection with men on the battlefields of bygone eras or the hunters who left their village to bring back food for the community.
 Camping enables us to have a primal connection to pioneers and settlers — men with a toughness — that the average male today simply doesn’t have.

 To feel like a man we have to do things that men do.
 Many stereotypical things like riding a motorcycle or chewing tobacco aren’t necessary to be a man or feel like a man.
 But camping scratches something deep inside of us.
 It produces something different in our character.
 When we return to civilization, we do so with a changed identity.
 It is the way it has always been and we would do well to emulate the men who have gone before us in every time period and on every continent.